cart/bevy/crates/bevy_asset/notes.md

     * Implied dependencies (via load calls / scopes) vs dependency enumeration (via Asset type).
 Call out tradeoffs in PR
         * Current plan is "dual mode"
     * Aggressive sub asset and dependency loading (which could mean adding sub assets for failed assets) vs conservative.
+    * ProcessorDev right now biases toward "fast/eager startup", which mean older versions of assets might be loaded first
+        * relies on hot reloading
+        * Do we add another "wait for full process" mode that wont load any assets until fully processed?
+            * We don't _really_ need to wait for everything ... after all deps for a given asset are checked we can send the event
 * Const Typed Handles!
 Smaller!
 Faster!
 * Directly load asset instances and track their dependencies
 * Sub Assets are yielded right away